 Is the most comprehensive and highest quality streaming audio collection to support the teaching and research of music, providing access to over 11 million tracks covering all the key musical genres.

-Makes historical sound recordings available to the public free of charge.
-The Jukebox includes recordings from the extraordinary collections of the Library of Congress National Audio-Visual Conservation Center and other contributing libraries and archives.
-Recordings in the Jukebox were issued on record labels now owned by Sony Music Entertainment, which has granted the Library of Congress a gratis license to stream acoustical recordings.
+Makes historical sound recordings available to the US public free of charge.
+The Jukebox includes recordings from the Library of Congress National Audio-Visual Conservation Center and other libraries/archives.

 Was started in 1986 by Marji Hazen of Ashland, Ohio.
 Marji was particularly interested in folk music and began making a list of public domain folk songs.
 Over the years, the list expanded to include any PD music and Marji collected nearly 10,000 PD songs from libraries, used book stores, folk publications, and just about any other published source imaginable.